sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

 Transforming and recoding a variable
 ------------------------------------

-It is not uncommon in real world data analysis to find that one of your variables is not quite equivalent to the variable that you really want.
+It is not uncommon in real-world data analysis to find that one of your variables is not quite equivalent to the variable that you really want.
 For instance, it is often convenient to take a continuous variable |continuous|
 (e.g., age) and break it up into a smallish number of categories (e.g.,